Stable Matching: Dealing with Changes in Preferences: Proofs of Correctness of Algorithms , and

-\begin{lemma} The algorithm terminates and always returns a perfect matching or $\boxtimes$. \end{lemma} \begin{proof} The algorithm terminates since there is at least one rejection per iteration.
+\begin{proof}[Proof of \Cref{lem:daalgorithm_firm_both_sides}] The algorithm terminates since there is at least one rejection per iteration.

 Suppose the algorithm terminates with distinct perfect matchings $\mu_A$ in room $A$ and $\mu_B$ in room $B$.
-Then there is some worker $w \neq w_1$ who has the same lists in $A$ and $B$ who has distinct matches $\mu_A(w)$ and $\mu_B(w)$.
-Suppose without loss of generality that $\mu_A(w) >_w^{A, B} \mu_B(w)$.
-So $w$ must have received a proposal from $\mu_A(w)$ in some iteration since to be tentatively matched a worker must have received a proposal from that firm.
-Workers reject all firms that are less preferred in all the rooms, so $w$ must have rejected $\mu_B(w)$ in room $R_A$ as well in room $R_B$, so $\mu_B$ cannot be the final perfect matching in room $R_B$, a contradiction. \end{proof}
+Then there is some worker $w \neq w_1$ who has the same lists in $A$ and $B$ but distinct matches $\mu_A(w)$ and $\mu_B(w)$.
+Suppose, without loss of generality, that $\mu_A(w) >_w^{A, B} \mu_B(w)$.
+Then $w$ must have received a proposal from $\mu_A(w)$ in some iteration, since to be tentatively matched, a worker must have received a proposal from that firm.
+Workers reject all firms that are less preferred in all rooms, so $w$ must have rejected $\mu_B(w)$ in room $R_A$ as well as in room $R_B$.
+Therefore, $\mu_B$ cannot be the final perfect matching in room $R_B$—a contradiction. \end{proof}

-\begin{lemma} If firm $f$ rejects $w$ in either room, $w$ and $f$ cannot be matched in any strongly stable matching in $\Mc_A \cap \Mc_B$. \end{lemma} \begin{proof} We use the property of the DA algorithm for single instance $A$ that says that if a firm $f$ is rejected by worker $w$, then $(w, f)$ are not matched in any stable matching with respect to $A$(\cite{GaleS}).
-But we note the additional fact that workers should only get matched to something better than $f$ from then on.
-It is the same as preemptively rejecting all firms down the list than $f$, the idea that we carry over to this algorithm.
-Suppose that, without loss of generality, let $w$ reject $f$ in room $A$.
-Then $(w, f)$ are not matched in any stable matching in $\Mc_A$.
-Hence they cannot be matched in any stable matching in $\Mc_A \cap \Mc_B$. \end{proof}
+\begin{lemma} If firm $f$ is rejected by worker $w$ in either room, then $w$ and $f$ cannot be matched in any strongly stable matching in $\mathcal{M}_A \cap \mathcal{M}_B$. \end{lemma}

+\begin{proof}[Proof of \Cref{lem:n_1_firm_bp}] We use the property of the DA algorithm for a single instance $A$, which states that if a firm $f$ is rejected by worker $w$, then $(w, f)$ are not matched in any stable matching with respect to $A$~\cite{GaleS}.

+We also note the additional fact that once a worker rejects a firm, they are only matched to partners they strictly prefer over that firm from that point onward.
+This is equivalent to preemptively rejecting all firms ranked below $f$—an idea we carry over to this algorithm.